Is Gambling Legal in South Carolina?

 What are the Legal Forms of Gaming within the State?

-Fun games aside, their lottery has produced great results for education programs.
 South Carolina’s lottery also started a bit late.
-It began on January 7, 2002 and has devoted more than $4.1 billion to education, kindergarten through higher education and scholarships, since its inception.
+It began on January 7, 2002 and has devoted more than $5.1 billion to education, kindergarten through higher education and scholarships.
 For every $1 spent on a lottery ticket, 26.4% goes towards the Education Lottery Account.
 In 2018, the lottery generated $435 million for education.
 The lottery’s been good to the state.
 More gaming could also help, but we’ll see if that happens.